 Herbert was born in Washington, D.C.
 But because his father worked for the DuPont Co., the family frequently moved.
 They kept returning to Delaware, DuPont’s headquarters.
 “With every promotion, we were bouncing back to Delaware,” Herbert says.
 While relocating was hard, it had its benefits.
 “I’m grateful that I got to see different places and meet different people,” he says.

-By the time he was in high school, the family was once again in Delaware, and they stayed long enough for him to graduate from John Dickinson High School in Wilmington’s Pike Creek Valley.
+By the time he was in high school, the family was once again living in Delaware, and they stayed long enough for him to graduate from John Dickinson High School in Wilmington’s Pike Creek Valley.

 In his junior year, Herbert started cracking open cookbooks after school.
 He realized he liked to both cook and bake, and his culinary experiments alternated between the two.
 “I guess that’s the reason why I can now do both so easily,” says Herbert, author of “Sweet & Savory Union,” which is available on Amazon.